akshaykapoor772/Whatsapp_Number_Checker/README.md

 * WhatsApp Integration: Uses Socket.IO to handle real-time WhatsApp QR code generation and session management.
 * Real-time Upload Feedback: Provides live feedback on the status of file uploads.

+## Known Issues and Workarounds

+As with any software application, there may be unresolved issues that users may encounter during usage.
+Below are some known issues within the WhatsApp Number Checker application and recommended actions to mitigate these problems:

+1. **Delayed QR Code Generation**:
+   - **Issue**: The QR code for WhatsApp authentication can take about 10-15 seconds to load sometimes.
+   - **Impact**: Users may experience a delay when attempting to log in using WhatsApp.
+   - **Workaround**: Please allow up to 15 seconds for the QR code to appear.
+If it takes longer, refresh the page and try again.

+2. **Session Timeout Handling**:
+   - **Issue**: If the user page is left idle for an extended period, subsequent file upload attempts may fail.
+   - **Impact**: Users need to re-authenticate to restore session activity.
+   - **Workaround**: If your upload does not process after being idle, please log out and then log back in to reset your session.